Raisin cake

 Raisin cake is a type of cake that is prepared using raisins as a main ingredient.
 Additional ingredients are sometimes used, such as chocolate and rum.
-Raisin cake dates back to at least the time of the reign of David, circa 1010–970 BCE.
+Raisin cake dates back to at least the time of the reign of David, c.
+1010–970 BCE.
 Boiled raisin cake is prepared by boiling various ingredients and then baking the mix in an oven.
 It dates back to at least the time of the American Civil War (1861–1865).